k2-fsa/sherpa/docs/source/ncnn/ios/index.rst

 .. hint::

   During speech recognition, it does not need to access the Internet.
-  Everyting is processed locally on your iPhone or iPad.
+  Everything is processed locally on your iPhone or iPad.

 .. toctree::
    :maxdepth: 3